-5.15.3.
+6.5.3.
 Upstream Gas

-Eligibility Criteria The Upstream HVAC initiative is available to all commercial customers.
-Offerings Discounted premium efficiency water heating equipment at the point of sale at qualified distributors.
+Eligibility Criteria The Upstream Gas initiative is available to all commercial customers.
+Offerings Discounted premium efficiency water heating equipment at the point- of-sale through qualified distributors.
 The 2022 offering will include water heaters (indirect and on-demand), water heating boilers, and condominium water heaters.
 Implementation and Delivery All Upstream products follow a similar implementation and delivery process shown in Figure 7.
 National Grid targets marketing to relevant customers and works in collaboration with qualified distributors, who also conduct marketing.
 Distributors sell products directly to consumers or relevant intermediaries (e.g. electricians) and provide discounts at the point of sale.
 The distributor then submits data on the purchase and the Company pays the incentive to the distributor and conducts quality control visits.
 Customer Feedback The Company's sales team and program managers regularly talk with partnering distributors who have direct contact with the plumbing, HVAC and heating contractors, and occasionally end customers who purchase equipment.
 Distributors provide feedback from these key distribution chain players.
 Plumbing, HVAC and heating contractors have direct contact with customers and are best positioned to relay customer expectations and feedback.
 Feedback from these contractors is often as important to program success and design as direct end-customer feedback because contractors strongly influence customer equipment choices.
-Changes for 2022 No changes are anticipated for 2022.
-Rationale for Changes N/A Notes
+Changes for 2022 No changes.
+Rationale for Changes Notes

-The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 60 of 88
+The Narragansett Electric Company d/b/a/ National Grid Docket No. XXXX Annual Plan Attachment 2 Page 66 of 91

-5.15.4.
+6.5.4.
 Upstream Kitchen Equipment (Electric and Gas)

 Eligibility Criteria The Upstream Kitchen Equipment initiative is available to all commercial customers.
 Offerings Discounted premium efficiency electric and gas kitchen equipment at the point of sale at qualified distributors.
 National Grid currently offers more than 9 different types of energy efficient cooking equipment across both fuels.
 Implementation and Delivery All upstream products follow a similar implementation and delivery process shown in Figure 7.
 National Grid targets marketing to relevant customers and works in collaboration with qualified distributors, who also conduct marketing.
 Distributors sell products directly to consumers or relevant intermediaries (e.g. electricians) and provide discounts at the point of sale.
 The distributor then submits data on the purchase and the Company pays the incentive to the distributor and conducts quality control visits.
-Customer Feedback The Company's sales team and program managers regularly talk with kitchen equipment wholesalers who have direct contact with the customers who purchase equipment and are best positioned to relay
+Customer Feedback The Company's sales team and program managers regularly talk with kitchen equipment wholesalers who have direct contact with the customers who purchase equipment and are best positioned to relay customer expectations and feedback.
+Feedback from these wholesalers is often as important to program success and design as direct end-customer feedback because they strongly influence customer equipment choices.
+Changes for 2022 The Company has increased savings targets compared with the 2021 plan due to strong adoption in 2020.
+This success is due to the vendor's positive relationships with distributors and outreach efforts.
+Rationale for Changes Increasing non-lighting savings as found in the Market Potential Study (MPS).
+Notes